PrayanshParmar/SPF-Finder/README.md

 ### For Bulk scan without output_file
 `$ python3 spf.py -l input_file`
 - Only support `.txt` Input_file extension.
-- file must contain only `domain name one by one.`
+- File must contain only `domain name one by one.`

 ![image](https://user-images.githubusercontent.com/103236128/200896923-48c03dc6-098a-4a8a-af26-0b43aafc3ba1.png)

 ### For Bulk scan with output_file
 `$ python3 spf.py -l input_file -o output_file`
 - Only support `.txt` Input_file and Output_file extension.
-- file must contain only `domain name one by one.`
+- File must contain only `domain name one by one` as shown above.